DanZab/az800/1-ADDomainServices/2-MultiDomain/labs.md

 > - There are three servers in this lab:
 >     - APEXDC1 10.0.0.4: A domain controller running the apex.local domain
->     - APEXSRV 10.0.0.5: A member server in the apex.local domain
 >     - EUDC1 10.0.0.6: A default windows server
->     - EUSRV 10.0.0.7: A member server that can be joined to the EU domain
 >     - SUMMITDC 10.0.0.8: A domain controller running the summit.corp domain

 **Lab Diagram:**